pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 * `RedoCommandParser` (`redo`)
 * `FindCommandParser` (`find`)

+A full list of these command parsers can be found in `TaskTrackerParser.java`.

 The second level of parsers are usually for overloaded command parsing.
 For example, the `AddTaskCommandParser` internally consists of `AddFloatingTaskCommandParser`, `AddDeadlineTaskCommandParser` and